eliranwong/computemate/README_pypi.md

 .. code-block:: bash

-    pip install --upgrade xomateai
+    pip install --upgrade xomate

-Attention: The ``xomateai`` package is currently mirroring the ``agentmakemcp`` package.
-Once the development of XoMate AI reaches the production stage, the actual ``xomateai`` package will be uploaded.
+Attention: The ``xomate`` package is currently mirroring the ``agentmakemcp`` package.
+Once the development of XoMate AI reaches the production stage, the actual ``xomate`` package will be uploaded.

 License
 -------